isabell-ah/COVID-19-Global-Data-Tracker/README.md

 - Analysis inspired by global efforts to understand and combat the COVID-19 pandemic The dashboard will open in your default web browser at http://localhost:8501

-## Stretch Goal Implementation: Interactive Dashboard with Streamlit
+## Stretch Goal Implementation: Interactive Dashboard with Streamlit (optional - covid_dashboard.py)

 Instructions for Running the Interactive Dashboard
 To run the interactive Streamlit dashboard: